networknt/light-oauth2/docs/content/architecture/index.md

 ## Microservices

+All three editions are built on top of Light-Java framework as microservices.

+Development edition has only one service with two endpoints for code and token.

+Enterprise edition has six microservices and each serivce has several endpoints to support user login, access token retrieval, user registration, service registration, client registration and public key certificate distribution.
+It can support millions users and thousands of clients and services with scopes.
+It should be easily handle thousands of concurrent users per instance and each service can be scaled individually if necessary.

 ## In-Memory Data Grid

+Hazelcast is used as Data Grid across multiple services and majority of operations won't hit database server for best performance.

 ## Built-in Security

+Except code, token and key services, other services are protected by OAuth2 itself and additional security as well.
+These sevices can be deployed at different locations within your network for maximum security and flexibility.

+## Multiple Database Support

+Currently, Oralce, MySQL and Postgres are supported, but other databases(sql or nosql) can be easily supported by implementing a MapStore of Hazelcast and create a initial db script.

 ## Easy to customize and integrate

+Each service can be easily customized and won't impact other services.
+Also, it is very easy to extend in order to integrate with other existing services within your organization.

 ## Three Editions to choose from

+Given your development phase and production requirement, you can choose development edition, enterprise edition and provider edition for your deployment.